Director Disqualification

 What happens when the company goes into liquidation or administration?

 The initial part of the director disqualification process occurs when your company goes into either a compulsory liquidation, a voluntary liquidation or an administration.
-As a result of this step there will be an appointment of either a liquidator or an administrator.
+When a company enters a formal insolvency, it naturally leads to the appointment of either a liquidator or an administrator.
 As part of their statutory obligations, they will have to carry out an investigation into the failure of the company.
 This investigation, the concluding report of which, you will not see the outcome of will effectively focus on the actions and decisions which were taken, by the directors, in the period which preceded their appointment.

 The end of their statutory investigation results in the liquidator or administrator sending a report to the Insolvency Service.
 This report will then be reviewed by the investigation team at the Insolvency Service.
 This review will result in a decision not to proceed with the potential claim or a decision that the issue requires further investigation but, this will be with the basis, for there to be misconduct that warrants a potential disqualification against the director, directors or shadow directors to enable the government to carry out its stated aim of protecting the public interest.
 It should be stressed that each case of potential disqualification is very much decided on its own merits.